joshterrill/justin-bahn-design-extension/README.md

 #### usage

-1. Click the Justin Bahn Design Extension in your toolbar to enable on the current page you're viewing. (note, if you have tabs open at the time of installation, you may have to reload them before extension will work properly.)
+1. Click the Justin Bahn Design Extension in your toolbar to toggle on the current page you're viewing. (note, if you have tabs open at the time of installation, you may have to reload them before extension will work properly.)

 #### installation